 P O Box 751112

 This website focuses on a number of financial issues of cleft repair and treatment.
 It includes a number of example letters to assist parents in appealing insurance decisions, as well as to assist with state Medicaid issues.

 National Health Law Program

 Washington, DC 20005

 Provides extensive information on health care law affecting families with children who have special health care needs.

 Written by Hope Charkins, MSW.
 Order from Amazon.com if you cannot find it in your local bookstore.
 Excellent resource for parents to help them cope with medical, emotional, social, educational, legal, and financial challenges present by facial differences of their children.

 Don't Despair Cleft Repair is a book authored by Karen Lipman from her perspective of being the mom of a child born with a cleft.
-The book may be purchased for $15.00.
+The book can be found on Amazon.com

 The Cleft Palate Story.
 Written by Samuel Berkowitz, DDS, MS, FICD.
 Published by Quintessence Publishing Co., 1-800-621-0387.

 Surgical procedures performed from birth to adolescence are treated in depth; helps parents to understand options and what to expect; appendices on financial assistance, agencies, support groups, and a glossary of terms.
 Available at www.amazon.com.